hdench/ic-04-dench/README.md

 1. Background material to support this assignment is provided below in the Resources section.

-1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.
+1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `https://hdench.github.io/ic-04-dench/`.

 1. Clone this repo and work locally.
 Be sure to push the final version of your code (and any significant updates along the way) before submitting.